rcst/rim/cran-comments.md

 # R CMD check results
 * There are no ERRORs or WARNINGs.
-* There will be ERRORs if Maxima is not installed.

 # Downstream dependencies
 There are currently no downstream dependencies for this package.